atpar/claims-token/README.md

 `availableFunds_A` -> The amount of funds token holder A can withdraw

 __Calculations:__
-The ownership fraction is the balance relative to the total suplly.
+The ownership fraction is the balance relative to the total supply.
 `ownershipFraction_A = balance_A/totalSupply`

 The available funds are calculated as the sum of the unprocessed funds and the claimed funds.
-Unprocecced funds are calculated by multiplying the ownership fraction with the difference between the total received funds and the fund that have already been considered for a user (`processedFunds`)
+Unprocessed funds are calculated by multiplying the ownership fraction with the difference between the total received funds and the fund that have already been considered for a user (`processedFunds`)

 `unprocessedFunds_A = ownershipFraction_A * (receivedFunds-processedFunds_A)`
 `availableFunds_A = unprocessedFunds_A + claimedFunds_A`